Babies are absolutely precious and a joy to life. So small and fragile, yet so big in cost!

 Stick with the bare necessities

-I’ll admit that I went all out for my firstborn.
+I’ll admit that I went all out for my first born.
 I mean ALL out.
-Decked out crib that she never slept in, the latest baby swing—you name it I had it.
+She had a decked out crib that she never slept in and the latest baby swing—you name it I bought it.

 Did I use half of the items I purchased?
 Of course not, but I was a new mom and I thought that I needed an abundance of items.